What to Expect From Osteopathic Treatment for Your Baby or Toddler

-Both of these crawling patterns are suggestive of strain in the baby’s knees, legs, hips or pelvis and respond to osteopathic treatment.
+Both of these crawling patterns are suggestive of strain in the baby’s knees, legs, hips or pelvis.

 When Babies First Learn to Walk Their Parents May Notice One foot is Turned In or Out

 This is another really common musculoskeletal strain presentation for babies.
 An asymmetric gait is indicative of strain in your baby’s legs, hips or pelvis.
-Osteopathic treatment is very helpful for these babies as we aim to normalise the muscle tension and get them moving freely.
+Osteopathic treatment aims to normalise the muscle tension and get them moving freely.

 Parent may also notice other problems with gait as their child grows.
 Bow legs, pigeon toes and to walking can all be due to strain patterns I the pelvis and legs.